soft matter physicist • science communicator • engineer

 Hello and welcome to my website!

 I am currently a Senior Fellow at CERN Science Gateway, CERN's new science education and outreach centre.
-I develop online education content with the support of the Ernest Solvay Fund in Geneva, Switzerland.
+I create videos for the CERN-Solvay Education Programme in Geneva, Switzerland.

 Before that, I was a postdoctoral researcher in the labs of Prs.
 Jesse Ault and Kenny Breuer at Brown University, in Providence, Rhode Island.
 I worked on experimental fluid dynamics at the microscale, ranging from active fluids to light-driven diffusiophoresis.